The Best Vegetable Garden Planning Apps

 GrowVeg logo

-The GrowVeg Garden Planner software shows how much space your plants require and how to group them for maximum success, removing the need to look up planting distances and crop families.
-Most vegetables and herbs have already been coded with space requirements, so you can quickly see how many will fit in a given bed or row.
+The GrowVeg database knows how much space your plants require and how to group them for maximum success, removing the need to look up planting distances and crop families, so you can quickly see how many plants will fit in a given bed or row.

 You can quickly find companion plants for each type of vegetable you are planting, plan succession plantings for later in the season, and even plot out your drip irrigation lines.